 - Associate Professor Kenneth Pope, College of Science and Engineering Flinders University (Independent)

-- Ms Emma Hart, Director of Academic Programs, Taylors College Perth
+- Ms Emma Hart, College Director, Taylors College Perth

 - Ms Michelle Marr, Campus Business Manager, Taylors College Student Services, Taylors College Perth (TCP)